Geeksltd/Programming.Tips/Methods.md

 Let’s immediately rule out the last option.
 Although it is the most clear and descriptive option, but it also is verbose and ignores the fact that there is a context that mustn’t be repeated unnecessarily.
 The “ToBeCheckedOut” part is redundant.
 Not only is it already implied anyway, but also it’s irrelevant to the method’s responsibility.

 #### The instance context
-The context of an instance method (non-static) always implicitly contains the declaring class.
+&nbsp;&nbsp; The context of an instance method (non-static) always implicitly contains the declaring class.
 For example, every instance method defined in the ShoppingBasket class, always has the Shopping Basket as a given.
 Therefore, the **“ToBasket”** part is is redundant.

 As a rule of thumb, your instance methods should almost never add the defining class’s name to the end of the method.

 #### Arguments in the method name
-So far we have ruled out some of the name options of this method, and are left with:
+&nbsp;&nbsp; So far we have ruled out some of the name options of this method, and are left with:

   - `myBasket.Add(product, 3)`
   - `myBasket.AddProduct(product, 3)`